Old Man Coyote Tries Another Plan

 It was Sammy Jay, who had silently followed him all the way.
 Paddy the Beaver didn’t stop to even look around.
 He knew what that alarm meant, and he scrambled down his little path to the water as he never had scrambled before.
 And as he dove in with a great splash, Old Man Coyote landed with a great jump on the very edge of the pond.

-How will Paddy the Beaver get this one down?
+How will Paddy the Beaver get this tree down?

 Mother Nature made her next move and the tree is now solidly on the ground, off of the timber pedestal, with the limbs still stuck up above.

-We’ve had many days of above average temperatures that caused early snow melt in the middle of winter followed by heavy rain (vs. snow) all to converge at once.
+We’ve had many days of above average temperatures that caused early snow melt in the middle of winter followed by heavy rain (vs. snow) all converging at once.